Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-     3. The [=Ingest source=]  SHOULD use the chunked transfer encoding option of the HTTP POST command [[!RFC2626]] when the content length is unknown at the start of transmission or to support use cases that require low latency
+     3. The [=Ingest source=]  SHOULD use the chunked transfer encoding option of the HTTP POST command [[!RFC2626]] when the content length is unknown at the start of transmission or to support use cases that require low latency.
      4. If the HTTP POST request terminates or times out with a TCP error, the [=Ingest source=]  MUST establish a new connection, and follow the